 The holiday region Pitztal is suited wonderfully for all hikers, winter-sports enthusiasts, and nature lovers.
 One of the highlights surely is the Pitztal glacier at the end of the valley as it offers unbound skiing or snowboarding fun at 3,440 metres above sea-level at the Pitztaler Glacier & Rifflsee ski resort offering a snow-guarantee from autumn until May.
 Explore the 41 kilometres of perfectly groomed slopes and marvel at the spectacular views from high above.
 The ski resort Hochzeiger at the start of the valley offers 40 kilometres of slopes at all levels of difficulty to explore.
 For all cross-country skiers, the Pitztal valley ensures a fantastic range of tracks in the valley, and also all the way up at 2,740 metres above sea-level ensuring fantastic snow conditions.
 The high-alpine cross-country ski track at Rifflsee (2,280 metres) and the track at the glacier are renowned as some of the best tracks, especially in regards to snow guarantee, in all of Austria.

 During summer this region is ideal for all hikers.
 Enjoy a lovely hiking tour in this spectacular setting.
 The marked trails range from gentle hikes suited for families to alpine pastures, to challenging summit hikes for experienced mountaineers.
 A highly-recommended family-friendly hike can be enjoyed at the Söllberg waterfall near St. Leonhard, as well as the Stuiben waterfall near Jerzenz, which is 150 metres high and one of the highest waterfalls in all of Tyrol.
-For all enthusiastic sportsmen and sportswomen, as well as interested spectators, the ultra-marathon Pitztal-Gletscher Trail-Maniak is held in July.
-The ultra-marathon is 95 kilometres long, includes a staggering 6,500 metres in altitude, and is known to be one of the hardest ultra-marathons in all of Europe.
+For all enthusiastic sportsmen and sportswomen: The Salomon Pitz Alpine Glacier Trail is an extraordinary sporting highlight in the Pitztal in August.
+With a length of 106 kilometres and an altitude difference of around 6,100 metres, it is one of the most difficult ultramarathons in Europe.

 Find your ideal accommodation in the Pitztal: